 Deciphering Intent in Search

 If you are hemorrhaging money, then you can disregard this article, but if you are looking to make sense of search, then you have come to the right place.
-At the end of this article, you will understand how to direct your money on the search terms that matter to your business.
+At the end of this article, you will understand how to allocate your money.
+It will help you focus on the search terms that matter to your business.
 You will also be able to get started on a keyword strategy for your business.